-Parkinson Association of Alberta (the "Society") is a non-profit organization dedicated to assisting people and families who live with Parkinson Disease or related disorders.
+The Society is dedicated to assisting people and families who live with Parkinson Disease or related disorders.
 The Society provides information, education and support services unique to the needs of those coping with Parkinson's disease and supports research efforts into the cause, treatments, and a cure for the disorder.
 The intended community of service is all those who have Parkinson disease and related disorders, or assist in the care of those with the disease throughout the province of Alberta.

-BASIS OF PRESENTATION
+2. BASIS OF PRESENTATION

-The financial statements were prepared in accordance with Canadian accounting standards for not-for-profit organizations (ASNPO), using the restricted fund method of accounting for contributions.
+The financial statements were prepared in accordance with Canadian accounting standards for notfor-profit organizations (ASNPO), using the restricted fund method of accounting for contributions.